Graph Configuration Reference

 Processing Flow

-When you run tablassert-cli -i graph.yaml:
+When you run tablassert build graph.yaml:

 1. Load graph configuration - Parse YAML, validate schema